 2. Apply, in response to defined problems, the fundamental principles of the Scots law of obligations.

-3. Apply the main principles in context and give appropriate written advice, supported by properly cited authority.
+3. Apply the main principles in context.

 4. Demonstrate skills of comprehension and application of legal principle.